 Summary of requirements

-Under the Pet Animals Act 1951 any person who runs a business selling pet animals will need a licence from the local authority in whose area the animal is to be sold.
-This includes all commercial selling of pet animals, including pet shops and businesses selling animals over the internet.
-Trade in pets is not permissible from any part of a street, or public place or at a stall or barrow in a market.
+The Pet Animals Act 1951 requires any person who runs a business selling pet animals to have a licence from the local authority in whose area the animal is to be sold from.
+This includes all commercial selling of pet animals, including pet shops and businesses selling animals over the internet, including selling animals from domestic premises.
+Trade in pets is not allowed from any part of a street, public place, or at a stall or barrow in a market.

 Note: Pet animals include any vertebrate animals - fish, amphibian, reptile, bird or mammal.

-When considering an application for a pet shop licence, the local authority must have regard to the following:
+When considering an application for a pet shop licence, we must have regard to the following:

 - that animals will be kept in suitable accommodation, for example in regards to temperature, size, lighting, ventilation and cleanliness